-SECOND EDITION | EDUCATION SERVICE
+FOURTH EDITION | EDUCATION SERVICE

-The Department of Labor’s (DOL) career search tool My Next Move for Vets is one of the nation's primary sources of occupational information.
-You can review information about careers for hundreds of standardized and industry-specific descriptors such as “Retail” and “Manufacturing”.
+The Department of Labor’s (DOL) career search tool My Next Move for Vets is the nation's primary source of occupational information.
+You can review information about careers for hundreds of standardized and industry-specific descriptors; Retail,” “Government,” Health and Counseling,” “Manufacturing,” and “Self-Employed” are a few examples.
 DOL updates the tool by surveying a broad range of workers from each occupation.
-There is also a search engine to find careers similar to your military job and has assessment instruments for workers and students looking to find or change careers.
+There is also a search engine to find careers similar to your military job and it has assessment instruments for workers and students who want to find or change careers.

 You might also want to research the projected demand for career fields.
 The Bureau of Labor Statistics Occupational Outlook Handbook provides information on the expected job prospects for different types of jobs, the education needed, earnings, what workers do on the job and working conditions.

 There are different types of post-secondary degrees you can obtain when you choose to pursue higher education.
 These include Associate’s, Bachelor’s, Master’s, and Doctoral degrees.